-announced balance sheet repair initiatives to reduce net debt, headlined by the sale of Mascot land more recently, has been sufficient to maintain its investment grade credit rating.

-• Asset rich business: Qantas is an asset rich business, with a number of significant entities and opportunities to reduce debt levels through asset sales if needed.
-A recent example of this was the Mascot land sale for gross proceeds of AUD802m, which should assist the company in returning its level of net debt toward its target range of AUD4.5bn - AUD5.6bn (from a peak of AUD6.4bn in February 2021).
+- Commitment to maintaining investment grade credit rating: Qantas' publicly articulated financial framework triggers preemptive actions to fortify its balance sheet in the event of significant operational weakness.
+An example of this was its actions throughout the pandemic, where Qantas suspended shareholder distributions, reduced capital expenditure and raised equity, all of which helped to preserve cash.
+Although its leverage metrics are still above the threshold for its current rating, Qantas' publicly announced balance sheet repair initiatives to reduce net debt, headlined by the sale of Mascot land more recently and Three-Year Recovery Plan, has been sufficient to maintain its investment grade credit rating. - Asset rich business: Qantas is an asset rich business, with a number of significant entities and opportunities to reduce debt levels through asset sales if needed.
+A recent example of this was the Mascot land sale in October 2021 for gross proceeds of AUD802m, which assisted (although not solely) the Company in returning its level of net debt below its target range of AUD4.5bn-AUD5.6bn in FY22 (currently AUD3.94bn).
 Unencumbered assets (prior to the sale of Mascot) were at AUD2.5bn, including 41% of the Qantas fleet, land, spare engines and other assets.
-Maturing secured debt facilities in FY22 to FY24 (see Figure 1 above) will further unencumber mid-life aircraft.
+Maturing secured debt facilities in FY23 to FY25 (see Figure 1 above) will further unencumber mid-life aircraft.